auth0-extensions/canirequire/.github/PULL_REQUEST_TEMPLATE.md

 ## ✏️ Changes

-NOTE: We cannot support increased functionality on Node 8.
-If you are looking to update your code or add new packages, you need to reference Node 12 packages which we support.
+NOTE: Only Node.js 18 and 22 are currently supported.
+If you are looking to update your code or add new packages, you need to reference Node 18 or Node 22 packages which we support.

 > DESCRIPTION GOES HERE.
 Try to describe both what is changing and why this is important
 > - Make sure you run  when adding / updating a package